-The Information Security Department, led by the Global Chief Information Security Officer (CISO), reports directly to the Global General Manager of the Prosegur Group, and provides support to all countries where Prosegur operates.
-Prosegur Cash has its own CISO with dual reporting lines: to the General Manager of Prosegur Cash and to the Global CISO.
+The Information Security Department reports directly to the Global IT & Transformation Director of the Group, and provides support to all countries where Prosegur Cash operates.
+Prosegur Cash has its own Global Chief Information Security Officer with dual reporting lines: to the Productivity and Innovation Director of Prosegur Cash, and to the Global IT & Transformation Director of the Prosegur Group.